 The following is the initialization sequence that we use for our test software in a Windows® environment.
-A Windows® driver is now available to support 2000 / XP applications.
-We use MS Visual C++ in conjunction with the driver to write our test software.
+A Windows® driver is now available to support your project.
+We use MS Studio in conjunction with the driver to write our test software.